 You’ve booked your flights, your itinerary is set and now all you need is some local money.
 Getting foreign currency is easy but choosing the right method could save you a ton of cash.
+What you might be surprised to learn that there are many hidden fees when exchanging money and what used to be an easy way to get cash is no longer widely accepted.

 Here are the best currency exchange options for travellers.